 It's Hard to Agree on Anything

-Another telltale sign that your relationship may be headed for its end is that you and your partner can't see eye-to-eye on just about anything anymore.
-For instance, if you're trying to decide if you should buy or lease a car, what color to paint the bathroom, or which restaurant to go to for dinner, you and your partner can't reach an agreement, and your opinions are diametrically opposed from one another.
+Another telltale sign that your relationship may be headed for its end is that you and your partner can't see eye-to-eye on just about anything anymore, whether you're trying to decide if you should buy or lease a car, what color to paint the bathroom, or which restaurant to go to for dinner.

 That constant disagreeing can lead to anger on both sides.
 "We hide deeper feelings (from ourselves and from others) with more socially acceptable negative attitudes sometimes, and when we find ourselves behaving in ways that aren’t the typical way we behave, we might need to do a little soul-searching to get a clearer picture of where our attitude is coming from," Dr. Degges-White says.
 When all you can agree on is that you can't agree on anything, this is a big indicator that your relationship is over.